yuhao-zh/parallax/README.md

 Select your desired node and model config and click continue.

+> **Note:**
+When running in remote mode, Parallax will use a public relay server to help establish connections between the scheduler and nodes.
+The public relay server will receive the IP information of both the scheduler and the nodes in order to facilitate this connection.

 #### Step 3: Connect your nodes

 Copy the generated join command line to your node and run.
 For remote connection, you can find your scheduler-address in the scheduler logs.